 In February 2014, EchoStar entered into agreements with certain subsidiaries of DISH Network pursuant to which, effective March 1, 2014, (i) EchoStar issued shares of its newly authorized Hughes Retail Preferred Tracking Stock (the "EchoStar Tracking Stock") and Hughes Satellite Systems Corporation ("HSS"), a subsidiary of EchoStar, also issued shares of its newly authorized Hughes Retail Preferred Tracking Stock (the "HSS Tracking Stock" and together with the EchoStar Tracking Stock, the "Tracking Stock") to DISH Network in exchange for five satellites (EchoStar I, EchoStar VII, EchoStar X, EchoStar XI, and EchoStar XIV), including the assumption of related in-orbit incentive obligations, and \$11.4 million in cash and (ii) DISH Network began receiving certain satellite services on these five satellites from us (the "Satellite and Tracking Stock Transaction").
 The Tracking Stock tracks the economic performance of the residential retail satellite broadband business of our Hughes segment, including certain operations, assets and liabilities attributed to such business (collectively, the "Hughes Retail Group" or "HRG").
-The shares of the Tracking Stock represent a 51.89% economic interest in the Hughes Retail Group (the shares issued as EchoStar Tracking Stock represent a 51.89% economic interest in the Hughes Retail Group, EchoStar retains all economic interest in the Hughes Retail Group.
-In addition to the remaining 20.0% economic interest in the Hughes Retail Group, EchoStar retains all economic interest in the Hughes Retail Group.
-In addition to the remaining 20.0% economic interest in the Hughes Retail Group, EchoStar retains all economic interest in the wholesale satellite broadband business of the satellite services business, which provides high-margin revenues, while continuing to benefit from the growth of the satellite broadband business.
-As a result of the additional satellites received in the Satellite and Tracking Stock Transaction, EchoStar has increased short-term cash flow that it believes will bet
+The shares of the Tracking Stock represent a 51.89% economic interest in the Hughes Retail Group or "HRG").
+The shares of the Tracking Stock represent a 51.89% economic interest in the Hughes Retail Group, EchoStar retains all economic interest in the Hughes Retail Group.
+ChoStar represent a 28.11% economic interest in the Hughes Retail Group.
+In addition to the remaining 20.0% economic interest in the Hughes Retail Group, EchoStar retains all economic interest in the shares issued and the sonsistent with the long-term strategy of the Company to increase the scale of its satellite services business, which provides high-margin revenues, while continuing to benefit from the growth of the satellite broadband business.
+As a result of the additional satellites received in the Satellite and Tracking Stock Transaction, EchoStar received short-term cash flow that it believes better positions it to achieve